 Deer don’t particularly care for beeches and will usually leave it alone.
 It has few pest problems unless you are near areas where native beech forests have been decimated by beech bark scale.
 If you are away from the woods or in Illinois or west, you should be fine.

 If you liked this post and would like to find more cool trees you may not have known about, check out my e-book, the Guide to Selecting Shade Trees.
 It contains lots of trees you may not have considered, but will grow great in your garden.
-If you subscribe to our updates in the box below you will receive it immediately for free.
+If you subscribe to our updates in the box in the sidebar you will receive it immediately for free.